Disneyland: Frontierland

-Frontierland recreates the setting of pioneer days along the American frontier.
-According to Walt Disney, "All of us have cause to be proud of our country's history, shaped by the pioneering spirit of our forefathers.
-Our adventures are designed to give you the feeling of having lived, even for a short while, during our country's pioneer days."
-Frontierland is home to the Pinewood Indians band of animatronic Native Americans, who live on the banks of the Rivers of America.
-Entertainment and attractions include Big Thunder Mountain Railroad, the Mark Twain Riverboat, the Sailing Ship Columbia, Pirate's Lair on Tom Sawyer Island, and Frontierland Shootin' Exposition.
+Frontierland is a romanticized portrayal of the American frontier, recreates the setting of pioneer days, and also features animatronic Native Americans along the banks of the Rivers of America.
+Entertainment and attractions include Big Thunder Mountain Railroad, the Mark Twain Riverboat, the Sailing Ship Columbia, Pirate's Lair on Tom Sawyer Island, Frontierland Shootin' Exposition, and the nighttime show Fantasmic!.
 Frontierland is also home to the Golden Horseshoe Saloon, an Old West-style show palace.
+On October 31, 2007, author Ray Bradbury attended the presentation of a Halloween Tree in Frontierland, to be included as part of its annual park-wide Halloween decorations every year.